paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

   1. Is a particular assignment relevant under a given `View`?
   2. Is a particular approval relevant to any assignment in a set?

 These two queries need not be perfect, but they must never yield false positives.
-For our own local view, they should not yield false negatives.
+For our own local view, they must not yield false negatives.
 When applied to our peers' views, it is acceptable for them to yield false negatives.
 The reason for that is that our peers' views may be beyond ours, and we are not capable of fully evaluating them.
 Once we have caught up, we can check again for false negatives to continue distributing.

 For assignments, what we need to be checking is whether we are aware of the (block, candidate) pair that the assignment references.
 For approvals, we need to be aware of an assignment by the same validator which references the candidate being approved.